 This block is spent at one of our established sites or at a site arranged by the student with an international preceptor of his/her choosing.

-Established sites as of summer 2004 include:
+Established sites include:

 Opportunities for individually-arranged experiences by students who can find an interested and willing preceptor are virtually limitless, but must be pre-arranged with Dr. Valencia.
 A pre-travel interview is required.